fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 8: The fat and malnourished body
 Is fat bad?
 Of course not!
 But to say its role within dietary advice is controversial would be a huge understatement.
 Why is this?
 We've looked at the morality of dietary advice in several ways already, and one aspect that has persisted is the idea that some people can be "too fat" (and we even have quantified thresholds, which can be highly biased as we've read about), representing some kind of moral deficiency.
 This week examines how the idea of fat and fat bodies became something to avoid during the early 20th century and how the legacy of vitamins and micronutrients came to define "proper" nourishment.

+Note that you're doing a new kind of assignment for the M and W readings featuring (exclusively!) bullet points.
+Bullet points do not mean cryptic half-sentences.
+They should be complete, well-formed ideas, even a couple of sentences.
+There is no pressure to be SHORT with bullet points.
+Instead, they should be coherent, sophisticated, and demonstrate your mastery of the reading.

+#### bad example
+- importance of thin bodies

+#### good example
+- Veit argues that thin bodies were becoming more of a social and cultural expectation.
+To be thin was to be modern and moral.

 ### Mon 10/5